Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 Implement these controls centrally, not ad hoc:

 - Timeouts: set at model call, tool call, and entire flow levels.
-Use conservative defaults.

-- Retries with jittered exponential backoff: retry only on transient errors; never retry non‑idempotent side effects without an idempotency key.
+- Retries with jittered backoff: retry only on transient errors; never retry non‑idempotent side effects without an idempotency key.

 - Circuit breakers: open on repeated tool or model errors; route to fallback or human.